mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 # Why *Must* Software Systems Evolve?

 > An e-type program that is used in a real-world environment must change, or become progressively less useful in that environment.
+>
 > -- M. Lehman, *The Law of Continuing Change*

-In the terminology of Lehman, "e" stands for embedded.
+In the terminology of Lehman, the "e" in *e-type* stands for *embedded*.
 - an e-type system is *embedded* in the real world
-- and since the world changes, so the system must change
+- since the world changes, the system must change too.

 There are actually two parts of the "world" where changes can impact a given software system.
-The real world context and the technical context.
+The social context and the technical context.

-## The *Real-World Context*
+## The *Social Context*

 To think about: *Do you have good examples of systems that had to change because the real world changed around them?*